wolberlab/OpenMMDL/docs/simulation_output.rst

 MD Files
 ------------------------------
-**MD Files**: A folder that contains the files that were generated during the MD Simulation.
+**MD Files**: A folder that contains the files that were generated during the MD simulation.
 This folder contains 3 subfolders.

-*Pre MD*: Folder that contains the files that were prepared by the script before the MD Simulation.
+*Pre MD*: Folder that contains the files that were prepared by the script before the MD simulation.

 .. list-table::
    :header-rows: 1